facebook/usort/docs/guide.rst

 After sorting import statements within a block, µsort will look for sequential imports of the same style from the same module, and merge them into a single statement.
-Individual names imported from that module will be deduplicated, and any associated inline comments will be merged.

 For a simple example, starting with the following imports::